To be the first person to sail a production beach cat, with no fixed cabin & solo unsupported, across Southern California to Oahu in Hawaii.

 • Kelly Burke from Flux Com PR Agency SA

-• Andrew Watts from Urchin Web Design
+• Andrew Watts from Urchin Design

 • Leven Brown from Northwest Passage – Routing & Navigation Project Lead